JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 However, the convergence of the Lyapunov exponent is often very slow and the computation costly.
-There are many alternatives that are both more efficient and more accurate in characterizing chaotic and regular motion, some of which are included in DynamicalSystems.jl.
+There are many alternatives that are both more efficient and more accurate in characterizing chaotic and regular motion, some of which are included in **DynamicalSystems.jl**.

 ## Generalized Alignment Index
 "GALI" for sort, is a method that relies on the fact that initially orthogonal deviation vectors tend to align towards the direction of the maximum Lyapunov exponent for chaotic